 Community Colleges of Spokane may grant tuition waivers for credit state-support college classes to resident senior citizens who are at least 60 years old.
 A minimal fee per course will be charged.
 Class fees and parking are additional.
 This waiver does not apply to noncredit classes.
 Registration must be made in person and will only be accepted on or after the third day of the quarter on a space-available basis.
 Course may be taken for AUDIT ONLY, not college credit.
-Senior citizens interested in this waiver will not be allowed to create a space by initially enrolling and paying regular tuition and course fees and then withdrawing in order to participate in the waiver program.
+Senior citizens interested in this waiver are limited to two classes and will not be allowed to create a space by initially enrolling and paying regular tuition and course fees and then withdrawing in order to participate in the waiver program.

-For information regarding tuition and fees, go to www.ccs.spokane.edu/TuitionFees.
-For more information, call SCC, 509-533-8006; SFCC, 509-533-3510; or the off-campus centers, 509-279-6712.
+For information regarding tuition and fees, go to ccs.spokane.edu/TuitionFees, or call:

+SCC 509-533-8006

+SFCC

+Colville Center 509-279-6712